polyipseity/information/special/NumPy/user guide/fundamentals/array creation.md

 NumPy arrays can be defined using {{Python sequences such as lists and tuples}}. {{Lists and tuples}} are defined {{using `[...]` and `(...)`, respectively}}.
 Lists and tuples can define ndarray creation:

-- a list of numbers will create... ::: ... a 1D array,
+- a list of numbers will create ::: a 1D array,
-- a list of lists will create... ::: ... a 2D array,
+- a list of lists will create ::: a 2D array,
-- further nested lists will create... ::: ... higher-dimensional arrays.
+- further nested lists will create ::: higher-dimensional arrays.
 In general, any array object is called an **ndarray** in NumPy.

 ```Python
 >>> import numpy as np